 When you design a jacket that weighs only 5.6oz overall you must do away with almost all features.
 Building "extremely light," barring magic, entails sacrifice in versatility, durability, and pretty much most standard jacket features.
 The MontBell EX Light has zero pockets, zero adjustability, and no hood.
 The final weight savings made here appear to be from that the fact that this jacket has a short fit.

 Beyond the provided stuff sack there are almost none - no hood, no pockets, no adjustment cords, this jacket is streamlined to the extreme.
 The only "feature" here is extreme lightness.

 The design of the EX Light Down Jacket is geared to those looking to the extremes of weight savings.
 If your only concern is extreme lightness then this jacket may be for you, as it is designed to provide a touch of warmth in the lightest way.
-However, at only 5.6oz the EX Light Down Jacket saves weight not just by foregoing features and using a super-light shell; there is only 1.8oz of down (albeit lofty 900 fill) in this jacket meaning that at the end of the day it’s not nearly as warm as the other, higher fill-weight jackets reviewed here.
-For reference, the Mountain Hardwear Hooded Ghost Whisperer jacket weighs 7.5oz and has 2.78oz of 850 fill down and has a hood and pockets.
-If you’re a climber, consider that the EX Light comes with a stuff sack and does not stuff into a pocket and clip to a harness.
+However, at only 5.6oz the EX Light Down Jacket saves weight not just by foregoing features and using a super-light shell; there is only 1.8oz of down (albeit lofty 900 fill) in this jacket meaning that at the end of the day it's not nearly as warm as the other, higher fill-weight jackets reviewed here.
+For reference, the Mountain Hardwear Ghost Whisperer Down Hooded jacket weighs 7.5oz, has 2.78oz of 850 fill down and has a hood and pockets.
+If you're a climber, consider that the EX Light comes with a stuff sack and does not stuff into a pocket and clip to a harness.

 — Chris Simrell